Skip to main content

 Video Recording for Documentation

 When I started this project, I set my mind to documenting the steps as thoroughly as possible without being exceedingly boring or getting lost in details.
-I decided to record videos of the process of upgrading of the retro hardware, record videos of the initial sketches and story breakdowns, make screen videos of the actual pixeling and drawing process directly by capturing the video signal from the Framemeister upscaler attached to the Atari STE.
+I decided to record videos of the process of upgrading the retro hardware, record videos of the initial sketches and story breakdowns, make screen videos of the actual pixeling and drawing process directly by capturing the video signal from the Framemeister upscaler attached to the Atari STE.

 I recorded three videos that I uploaded to YouTube chronicling the journey to the finished pixel art comic.